 Chemotherapy into the peritoneum or abdomen.
 For some cancers, medication might be placed directly in your abdomen.
 Abdomen is the medical term for your belly.
 This type of treatment works for cancers involving the peritoneum.
 The peritoneum covers the surface of the inside of the abdomen and surrounds the intestines, liver, and stomach.
 Ovarian cancer is one type of cancer that frequently spreads to the peritoneum.

 Topical chemotherapy.
-You can take some chemotherapy drugs in a cream you put on your skin.
+You can take some types of chemotherapy in a cream you put on your skin.
 You get your medication at the pharmacy and take it at home.

 Other drug treatments for cancer

-Traditional chemotherapy drugs are an important part of treatment for many cancers.
+The traditional drugs used for chemotherapy are an important part of treatment for many cancers.
 The drugs affect both cancer cells and healthy cells.
 But scientists have designed newer drugs that work more specifically to treat cancer.
 These treatments cause different side effects.

-Doctors may use these newer cancer drugs alone.
-But they are usually given with traditional chemotherapy.
-Read below to learn more about these new cancer drugs.
+Doctors may use these newer cancer drugs as the only drug treatment.
+But they are usually added to traditional chemotherapy.
+These types of treatment include:

 Hormonal therapy.
 These treatments change the amount of hormones in your body.
 Hormones are chemicals your body makes naturally.
 They help control the activity of certain cells or organs.
 Doctors use hormone therapy because hormone levels control several types of cancers.
 This includes some breast and prostate cancers.

 Targeted therapy.
 These treatments target and disable genes or proteins found in cancer cells that the cancer cells need to grow.